danielhopkins/rearview/README.md

 the data and so on.

-Lastly, a monitor generates an alert by simply raising an exception with whatever text it wants to appear in an email or PagerDuty alert.
+Lastly, a monitor generates an alert by simply raising an exception with whatever text it wants to appear in an email or alerting service alert.

 The following are the variables provided implicitly to a monitor: